-Pomegranates (Punica granatum) are hardly the new kids on the block.
+Pomegranates (Punica granatum, USDA zones 8-10) are hardly the new kids on the block.
 Humans have loved these jewel-tone fruits for centuries, but new information about the health benefits of their juice has thrust them once again into the limelight.
 The plants are also extremely ornamental in the garden.
 They grow and fruit best in warm, arid regions.
-If you want to try growing pomegranate yourself, these deciduous trees are quite easy to propagate with seeds or cuttings.
+If you want to try growing a pomegranate plant yourself, these deciduous shrub-like trees are quite easy to propagate with seeds or cuttings.

 Basics of Growing Pomegranates